workloads/community/README.md

-# community
+# Terraform Cloud Workspace: `community`

-Terraform-managed Community Resources
+> This directory manages the lifecycle of the community tools for [@workloads](https://github.com/workloads).